zhou0360/web-development/CRUD-restaurant-example/README.md

 * Initiate _python_ session in the terminal

+* Download the database (here)[https://github.com/udacity/Full-Stack-Foundations/tree/master/Lesson_1]

-* Instantiate SQL Alchemy session and follow the CRUD codes in the _CRUD-restaurant.py_ file in this directory
+* Instantiate SQL Alchemy session and follow the CRUD codes in the python scripts in this directory